nanoman689/interview_questions/README.md

 Sometimes we need to position something in a relative manner in regards of itself, rather than taking the parent or window container as a reference.
 While we can do this with absolute positioning as well, it is not always an easy task and sometimes we won't even have the chance to know up front the size of the element we are actually repositioning.
 This is where translate comes to the rescue, specially when handling relative-to-itself reposition operations based on percentages.
 I have had negative experiences with this approach when positioning Adobe Flash objects containing interactive controls though, so handle with care.

 #### JS Questions:

+### Explain methods vs functions
+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).

+All data that is passed to a function is explicitly passed.

+A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

+-A method is implicitly passed the object on which it was called.
+-A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

+Or simply
+A method is on an object.
+A function is independent of an object.

+### Explain what the difference between git and github
+Git is a version control system; think of it as a series of snapshots (commits) of your code.
+You see a path of these snapshots, in which order they where created.
+You can make branches to experiment and come back to snapshots you took.
+Git is a piece of software that you install locally on your computer which handles 'version control' for you.

+GitHub, is a web-page on which you can publish your Git repositories and collaborate with other people.
+GitHub also lets you store identical directoies (aka repositories, or repo's), it's a hub for Git repositories.
+Github gives you a bunch more features, like a nice website to allow you to compare changes and administrate user accounts.
+But it's main feature is to host your repos, and to make it easier for you to push and pull from your collaborators.

 ### Explain event delegation
 Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future.